Integrate SuperSaaS into a WordPress site

 This is useful if you want to add multiple buttons to different schedules, for example:

-- If you see an error Email is not a valid email address, then please read the previous paragraph again to confirm you have made the correct settings in your SuperSaaS account
+- If you see an error Email is not a valid email address, then please read the paragraph about the settings required on your SuperSaaS account again, to confirm you have made the correct changes

-- If the button redirects the user but does not appear to actually log him in and you have used a URL in the field Schedule name or URL, then make sure that the domain of that URL is entered in the Custom Domain Name field
+- If the button redirects the user but does not appear to actually log him in and you have used a URL in the field Schedule name, then make sure that the domain of that URL is entered in the Custom Domain Name field